informatics-lab/cchd/README.md

 This synthesized data is of no value beyond demonstrating the art of the possible.

-**IMPORTANT**: the point of this repo is to show **how to make the dashboard**.
-No scientific rigour has been undertaken in preparing the data demonstrated on the dashboard beyond the analytical and statistical techniques included in the repo's code.
-No further inference should be made from the contents of the dashboard beyond the fact that such a dashboard may be constructed.

 ### Technologies used

 There are a variety of different Python dashboarding technologies available.
-For the sake of choosing one, this dashboard makes use of [Holoviz](https://holoviz.org/index.html) technologies, particularly:
+For the sake of making a choice, this dashboard makes use of [Holoviz](https://holoviz.org/index.html) technologies, particularly:

 * [Panel](https://panel.pyviz.org/) (for making the dashboard app)
 * [hvPlot](https://hvplot.pyviz.org/) (for making the plots shown on the dashboard)